jacobp112/limit-order-book/docs/design.md

 - every intermediate snapshot decodes and restores to the same bytes;
 - pinned digests for a 20,000-command generated stream, so CI on Linux and Windows must agree.

+## Invariant checking

+Two independent checks cover the invariants in `requirements.md`:

+- `OrderBook::check_structure` walks the book's internals: cached level totals and counts, doubly linked list consistency (with a bounded walk so a corrupted cycle is reported rather than looping), index/level agreement, positive open quantity, FIFO sequence order and an uncrossed book (I4–I8).
+- `invariants::Auditor` rebuilds per-order accepted, filled and cancelled quantities purely from commands and events, checks trade prices and priority as they stream past (I2, I3, I9, I10), and reconciles against the open quantity the *book* reports: `A = F + O + C` (I1).

+The auditor does not read engine internals, so a bookkeeping error in the engine cannot also mask itself.
+Tests show both checks reject deliberately corrupted books and forged event streams, and a trade-price bug injected into the matching loop is caught on the fourth command of a generated stream.